 How do you solve dependencies between different Genesys components during deployment?

-During initial deployment, we enforce a specific deployment order to be followed when you deploy Genesys Engage services.
+During initial deployment, we enforce a specific deployment order to be followed when you deploy Genesys Multicloud CX services.
 This will resolve the requirements on dependencies between different services.
 Once your initial deployment is up and running, you can upgrade individual services at different times.

 We recommend you create a platform level CD pipeline to perform initial deployment in the required order.

 Will introducing a new component or Helm parameter affect the existing ecosystem of services?